RockTomate/docs/docs/info/updates.md

 #### Steps
 - [Create GameObject] Fixed a bug when step would create 2 same GameObjects instead of one
 - [Set Variable] Fixed an error if variable was not found when "Create New" option is disabled
+- [Run Job] Fixed a bug when formulas wouldn't be correctly resolved when overriding job variables

 ---